timbophillips/hasura-auth-server/README.md

     "username": "Dad"
 },
 ```
-There are also sample hasura PSQL dump and metadata JSON files you can use to create a users database quickly
+There are also sample hasura PSQL dump and metadata JSON files in `src/database` you can use to create a users database quickly

 ## To use
 ```